Khaled-Nasser-Amin/CRM/README.md

+1- Create new database in MYSQL then set its name to the global variable called DB_DATABASE in .env file.
-1- composer update then composer dump-autoload
+2- composer update then composer dump-autoload
-2- php artisan migrate:fresh --seed
+3- php artisan migrate:fresh --seed
-3- set pusher & mail configuration in .env file
+4- Set pusher & mail configuration in .env file.